The 4 Kinds of Work: Housework, Invisible, Hobby & Unique Purpose

 The Sunday Basket® System helps with invisible work.
 The first six weeks of setup and habit-building can take a lot of time because you’re setting up systems and processes.
 You have a set time to handle all these little one-off or recurring tasks.
 It might take you 90 minutes to 3 hours in the beginning, but then something magical happens.
 The time savings (and lightened mental load) that you experience during the week is exponential.
 The average Sunday Basket® user saves 5 hours each week!

-Angela Watson and I talked a lot about hobby work earlier this summer in relation to teachers.
-We naturally fill our time with work, but it's not all essential work.
+Angela Watson and I talked a lot about hobby work earlier this summer about teachers.
+We naturally fill our time with work, but it’s not all essential work.
 Sometimes, we do extra work to make ourselves feel better or make something look the way we want.
-That's hobby work.
+That’s hobby work.
 This often involves trying to be perfect or redoing work.
 When I talked to Jacqui, she called this overwork.
 Whatever you call it, it is robbing you of your free time!
 This is refolding the clothes in the drawer, matching the socks, folding the underwear, micro-organizing the toys, and over-cleaning.

 The female head of household struggles the most to prioritize unique purpose work over all other work.
 Unique purpose work is the work that you’re uniquely created to do.
 No one else can do this work except you.
 But, too many of us feel that we must have an “A” in the first three areas before we can move into unique purpose work.
 Your family will push back.
 Your internal thoughts will push back.
 It’s easier to search the internet for a fun printable about cleaning and press into hobby work.
 The reality is this: The pain of not doing what you’re uniquely created to do must become greater than the pain of continuing to prioritize housework, invisible work, and hobby work for you to choose to prioritize your unique purpose work.